Yuru-Song/drosophila-searching-model/README.md

 The codes are writen for numerical calculations.

 I might come back and think about this problem one day.
-Who knows.